-It was supposed to happen in October of this year but because of the ongoing pandemic, it was pushed back.
+It was supposed to happen in October of this year 24-hour prayer vigil for the but because of the ongoing pandemic, it was pushed back.
 We had to eliminate the portion of the trip that was meant to include Rome, which was disappointing, but I'm thankful we still get to experience the land where Jesus walked.